 Previously, I discussed the concept of misbehavior of the characters in your story.
 As if our jobs as screenwriters wasn’t tough enough separating the good characters from the bad.

-Previously, I discussed the concept of misbehavior.
-These characters aren’t villains, or evil as such and don’t actively thwart the protagonist.
-However, they do exhibit negative behaviors although the characters may not consciously realize it.
+Misbehaving characters in your film script aren’t veritable villains, or evil as such and don’t actively thwart the protagonist.
+However, they exhibit negative behaviors although the characters may not consciously realize it.

-It makes us hold on to outdated beliefs that no longer serves us, and upsets the stillness in the body.
-It makes our minds flit from thought to thought.
+It makes us stubbornly hold on to outdated beliefs that no longer serves us, and upsets the stillness and peace in the body.
+It makes our minds flit from thought to thought without purpose or achievement.
 It makes us act impulsively and sometimes unwisely.